UBC-MDS/Collision_Prediction/doc/collision_prediction_report.md

 were used to fit the model, as these features were either irrelevant to our prediction or contained redundant information.
-The “FATALITY” column was created using the feature “C_SEV” by converting values that correspond to at least one fatality as “True”, and converting values that correspond to an injury or no injury as “False”.
+The “FATALITY” column was created using the feature “C_SEV” by converting values that correspond to at least one fatality to 1, and converting values that correspond to an injury or no injury to 0.
 The “FATALITY” column served as the target column to be predicted.
 In order to tackle the issue of class imbalance and to perform cross-validations in feasible times with our available computing power, we performed random undersampling using `RandomUnderSampler`.
 Since all features were categorical, our pipeline consisted of the `RandomUnderSampler`, a `OneHotEncoder`, and the `LogisticRegression` model.
 We determined the optimal value of the logistic regression model’s hyperparameter, *C*, using 5-fold cross validation with random search `RandomizedSearchCV`.
 We further performed feature selection using `RandomUnderSampler`, `OneHotEncoder`, `RFECV`, and `LogisticRegression` model to reduce the number of features.
-The R and Python programming languages (R Core Team 2019; Van Rossum and Drake 2009) and the following R and Python packages were used to perform the analysis: knitr (Xie 2014), docopt (Keleshev 2014), os (Van Rossum and Drake 2009), Pandas (McKinney 2010), scikit-learn (Pedregosa et al. 2011), imbalance-learn (Lema^itre, Nogueira, and Aridas 2017), Altair (VanderPlas et al. 2018), Vegalite (Satyanarayan et al. 2017).
+The R and Python programming languages (R Core Team 2019; Van Rossum and Drake 2009) and the following R and Python packages were used to perform the
+analysis: knitr (Xie 2014), docopt (Keleshev 2014), os (Van Rossum and Drake 2009), Pandas (McKinney 2010), scikit-learn (Pedregosa et al.
+2011), imbalance-learn (Lema^itre, Nogueira, and Aridas 2017), Altair
+(VanderPlas et al. 2018), Vegalite (Satyanarayan et al. 2017).
 The code used to perform the analysis and create this report can be found here:
 <https://github.com/UBC-MDS/Collision_Prediction>.

 # Results & Discussion